 On the other hand, saying “I’m triggered” has a very specific clinical meaning for trauma survivors and providers.
 A meaning which is slowly being co-opted in a way that’s disenfranchising for trauma survivors (a group already marginalized and limited in accessing trauma-informed care).

 Not all triggers are what you’d think of as difficult topics, not all difficult topics are triggers.
 Triggers are intensely personal to each individual and can range from people/places/things to relationship dynamics, and just about anything else.

-It’s important to note that leearning to recognize triggers as we work through trauma is not so we can carefully and precisely avoid them.
-Instead, naming triggers as we work through trauma is all about growing awareness of how we are impacted, developing skills to help soothe ourselves, and creating a game plan so that we can find ways to return to ourselves after a trauma trigger.
+It’s important to note that learning to recognize triggers as we work through trauma is not so we can carefully and precisely avoid them.
+Instead, naming triggers as we work through trauma is about growing awareness of how we are impacted, developing skills to help soothe ourselves, and creating a game plan to find ways to return to ourselves after a trauma trigger.
 With time and practice, triggers can shrink from giant trapdoors in our path down to little puddles we know how to splash through.